ollipa/chainmock/README.md

 assert stub.my_property == 10
 ```

-For more details and examples, see the documentation.
+For more details and examples, see the [API reference](https://chainmock.readthedocs.io/en/latest/api_reference/).

 ## Similar projects